-Delivery should be made on the third business day following the submission of the delivery notice by the member holding a seller's position or on any other day as determined by the clearing corporation.
+Delivery should be made on the second business day following the submission of the delivery notice by the member holding a seller's position or on any other day as determined by the clearing corporation.
 Delivery shall be completed no later than the last business day of the delivery month.

 Government of Canada Bonds which:

 - have a remaining time to maturity of between 4¼ years and 5¼ years as of the first day of the delivery month, calculated by rounding down to the nearest whole month period;

 - have an outstanding amount of at least C$3.5 billion nominal value;

 - are originally issued at five-year Government of Canada bond auctions;

 - are issued and delivered on or before the fifteenth day preceding the first delivery notice day of the contract.

 More information on delivery standards is available in Article 12.212 of the Rules of the Bourse.